DMDTools/DOF2DMD/README.md

 It covers the following use cases:

 - Starting the game: showing the game marquee
-- Score: showing the score for 1 up to 4 players
+- Score: showing the score for 1 up to 4 players with diferent layouts depending of the number of players
-- Events: showing animations based on events in the game (eg shooting down a plane in 1942 will trigger an explosion)
+- Events: showing images, videos or gif animations based on events in the game (eg shooting down a plane in 1942 will trigger an explosion)
+- Text: showing text with diferent fonts, sizes and animations based on events

 DOF2DMD offers a simple HTTP API (see [API](#api)) to display pictures, animations and scores.